Table of Contents

 All AI systems developed to date belong to a category known as “narrow” or “weak” AI.
 Narrow AI tools are non-sentient and focused on a single task.
 They might answer questions or playing chess.
 General AI, sometimes known as “strong” AI, refers to a machine that can apply its skills to any problem put before it.

 Today’s AI technologies may be single-use, but they have serious business potential.
-The most common applications of AI include:
+In 2023, the most common applications of AI include:

 2. Computer vision.